HBS-Urosystem/covid-19hbs/content/pages/index/serology.en.md

       file: /uploads/smartbioma_protocol_en.pdf
       src: /uploads/bxs-file-pdf.svg
 articles:
-  - title: What is being detected?
-    text: >-
-      **The serology rapid test detects two antibodies produced by the human body exclusively to the novel coronavirus.
-These are called immunoglobulin G and immunoglobulin M, their common abbreviation are IgG and IgM, respectively.
-These are present in the human blood.**

-      IgM appears in the body in a detectable quantity on the 5–8th day after the infection.
-As the immune system fights off the virus, the amount of IgM decreases.
-In most cases, 4 weeks after the infection it cannot be detected anymore.

-      In contrast, IgG starts being produced typically 2 weeks after the infection.
-Its quantity peaks in the end of the first month, decreases afterwards – but it is detectable for a long time.
-(Currently there are insufficient data available but it is suspected that IgG is present in the blood for at least several months, maybe years.)
   - title: What are the advantages of an IgG/IgM rapid test?
     text: >-
       * It is considerably cheaper than a PCR test